 Cardiovascular Genetics Program

-The Cardiovascular Genetics Program at Mount Sinai Heart is staffed by a team of pediatric and adult cardiologists, geneticists, and genetic counselors.
+The Cardiovascular Genetics Program at Mount Sinai Fuster Heart Hospital is staffed by a team of pediatric and adult cardiologists, geneticists, and genetic counselors.
 Our team is dedicated to evaluating and counseling patients and families with genetic-based cardiovascular diseases.

 Our doctors diagnose, prevent, and treat inherited cardiac defects.
 We conduct highly specialized molecular tests to identify patients affected with or at risk for specific cardiovascular diseases.
 Our specialists work with patients, families and referring doctors to provide comprehensive services from pre-conception counseling and fetal echocardiography to treatment of inherited disorders.